Refreshing your CMS can help grow your membership list and help your society thrive

 - Cost savings

-As a one stop shop for scholarly publishing, Ingenta’s services are not limited to technological ones, and our Publishers Communication Group can assist you by conducting a telemarketing campaign to boost membership.
-In addition, PCG can also represent your organisation at events which potential members might attend.
+As a one stop shop for scholarly publishing, Ingenta’s services are not limited to technological ones, and our Publishers Communication Group can assist you with sales representation.
 PCG’s customers include the Royal Society, founded in 1660, one of the oldest learned societies in the world.
 By updating your CMS to bring membership front and centre of your public face, while reaching out to potential members in person, Ingenta can help ensure your society is well known to everyone in your field, and goes from strength to strength.